mayorcoded/CompEarn/README.md

 CompEarn is a DeFi strategy that compounds yield by performing multi-cycle stable coin investments in Compound and Aave protocol.
-The multi-cycle stable coin investment process is centered around the concept of Recursive Lending strategy where a user recursively lends an asset to a protocol and then borrows upto the collateral factor provided by that protocol accruing as much reward from the protocol as they possibly can.
+The multi-cycle stable coin investment process is centered around the concept of Recursive Lending strategy where a user recursively lends an asset to a protocol and then borrows upto the collateral factor provided by that protocol, accruing as much reward from the protocol as they possibly can.

 ## Architecture